jia1217/ParallelProgammingLabs/docs/Labs/Lab7_Fibonacci_sp.md

     wire [4:0] next_vaild;

     // Instantiate test_3 module named next
-    // This IP actually is the code of the part III (as indicated by the comment) test_3 next(
+    // This IP actually is the code of part III (as indicated by the comment) test_3 next(
         .din(din),              // Connect 'din' from test_1 to 'din' in test_3
         .valid(next_vaild)      // Connect 'next_vaild' from test_3 to 'next_vaild' in test_1